tryghostxyz/ghost-cli/README.md

 # Ghost CLI

-The Ghost CLI is a command-line interface tool for interacting with the Ghost server.
-It provides various functionalities, including configuring your API key, initializing new Ghost graphs, generating code, compiling, and deploying graphs to the Ghost server.
+`ghost-cli` is a command-line tool for interacting with the Ghost server.

+You can now fork and edit graphs locally which means you can use any editor (and AI tool!) to work on your indexers.

 ## Installation